crosscompute/crosscompute-types/README.rst

 CrossCompute Types
 ==================
-Use these default data types to build computational apps using the CrossCompute framework.
+Use these data types to build computational apps using the CrossCompute framework.

-- integer
-- text
 - image
 - table
 - geotable